 How to make your own bread

 Ever wanted to have a go at making your own bread?
-Louise Johncox's simple recipe for white bread, passed down to her by her father, a master baker with over forty years of experience, is the perfect place to start.
+Louise Johncox's simple recipe for white bread, passed down to her by her master baker father, is the perfect place to start.

 Lightly grease your loaf tin (or a baking sheet).